thehaitianmufasa/12thhaus-v2/docs/sop_update_summary.md

 # SOP Files Update Summary v2.0
-*LangGraph Multi-Agent Platform - Enhanced Architecture Alignment*
+*12thhaus Spiritual Platform - Enhanced Architecture Alignment*

 ## 📋 UPDATE OVERVIEW

-All SOP files have been comprehensively updated to align with your enhanced LangGraph Multi-Agent Platform architecture and modern tech stack integration.
+All SOP files have been comprehensively updated to align with your enhanced 12thhaus Spiritual Platform architecture and modern tech stack integration.

 ---